 Music For September: This shows my friend, Pat Mitchell and me as we're riding "The Giant Dipper", which is an old wooden roller coaster.
 We're both scrunch down, obviously sounding off, and my hair is blowing around like crazy.
 The words, "Laurel Creek Music Designs" appear across the center.

-Music For February: Reina, my twin sister's seventh guide dog (GSD) is sniffing at one of the letters in the words Laurel Creek.
+Music For February: Reina, my twin sister's seventh guide dog (GSD) is sniffing at one of the letters in

 Hardy Birthday: Hardy, my tenth guide (German Shepherd), is jumping over the words Laurel Creek, just about to catch a kong.

-Reina: Reina, my twin sister's seventh guide dog, played a very important roll in both recordings.
+Reina: Reina, my twin sister's seventh guide dog, played a very important roll in my recordings.
 She was responsible for some very clear steady pitches.
 Unfortunately, she lost her battle with kidney disease in March of 1998 before she could enjoy her newfound stardom.
 But it is her voice that will always make you laugh when listening to The Guide Dog Glee Club and her lively picture on the banner on the Glee Club's page on this web site.
 Thanks for your words of wisdom, Miss Reina.

-Zipper: He was a gorgeous chocolate lab, who guided Joanne Rath around Allentown, Pennsylvania and beyond.
+Zipper:He was a gorgeous chocolate lab, who guided Joanne Rath around Allentown, Pennsylvania and beyond.
 Zipper appears in the front cover photo on The Guide Dog Glee Club CD and cassette.
 Just a few months after this picture was taken, he lost his battle with skin cancer.
 His calm gentlemanly demeanor will catch the eye of many people for years to come in this photo.
 Thanks for adding your grace and style to our lives, Zipper.

-Ellie: Ellie, my sixth guide dog, played a major roll in both recordings.
+Ellie: Ellie, my sixth guide dog, played a major roll in my recordings.
 My grief surrounding her retirement was the inspiration for the creation of "Guide Dogs, First Hand".
 She was responsible for most of the whiny and expressive pitches.
 She gave many hours of her life being recorded and listening to me as I edited.
 Her serious, worried nature gave my recordings their sweet sound and gave me a great guide.
 Thanks for your patience and your compassion, Miss Ellie.

-Web site contents copyright © 1999-2009 by Veronica Elsea
+Web site contents copyright © 1999-2010 by Veronica Elsea